timjaanson/reading-assistant/README.md

 ## Description

-Reading assistant is a browser extension that helps with reading and comprehension by providing additional context and tools while browsing the web or viewing PDFs.
-This extension aims to enhance the reading experience by offering features like definitions, summaries, and related information for highlighted text.
+Reading assistant is a Chrome browser extension that enhances reading experience by providing AI-powered text analysis and research capabilities.
+The extension operates in a sidepanel interface and can interact with active tab pages including PDFs through a custom PDF viewer.

 ## Usage

-### Text Selection Feature

-#### Tooltip

-The extension adds a tooltip by default for PDFs loaded using the extension.

-For text selection tooltip on webpages, add a matching url or '\*' in the extension settings

-1. Select any text on PDF or added website
-2. A tooltip will appear above the selected text
-3. Click on the "Summary" button or any other option in the tooltip
-4. Embeds a floating window for interacting with an LLM based on the selected text

-#### Right-click context menu

-There is a right-click context menu item available if text is selected to perform the same operation, e.g. "Summary"
+The extension provides AI-powered assistance through a sidepanel interface:

+1. Open the extension sidepanel
+2. Configure an AI provider (Anthropic, OpenAI, Google, or any OpenAI compatible provider) and add model(s)
+3. Interact with pages and PDFs through the extension's chat interface
+4. The extension can extract page content and PDF text for AI analysis
+5. All data is persisted locally in the browser via IndexedDB or extension localstorage.
+6. Memory system can be managed manually or automatically via AI tools (if enabled)

 ## Technical Stack

+- TypeScript/React with strict type checking
-- JavaScript/TypeScript
+- Vite for building
-- React.js
+- Tailwind CSS v4
-- Chrome Extension API
+- Chrome Extension API (Manifest V3)
-- Vite (for building)
+- Vercel AI SDK for LLM integration
-- Tailwind for styling
+- Dexie for IndexedDB storage
-- Node.js and npm for package management
+- PDF.js for custom PDF viewer
+- shadcn/ui components with Radix UI primitives
+- MCP (Model Context Protocol) client support with SSE transport for additional tools

 ## Getting Started